emqx/emqx-docs/en_US/data-integration/data-bridge-oracle.md

    Note: If you are a beginner user, click **SQL Examples** and **Enable Test** to learn and test the SQL rule.

-4. Click the + **Add Action** button to define an action that will be triggered by the rule.
+4. Click the + **Add Action** button to define an action to be triggered by the rule.
 With this action, EMQX sends the data processed by the rule to Oracle Database.

 5. Select `Oracle Database` from the **Type of Action** dropdown list.
 Keep the **Action** dropdown with the default `Create Action` value.
 You can also select an Oracle Database Sink if you have created one.
 This demonstration will create a new Sink.